Ashsatsan/gitops-terra/README.md

 ## Prerequisites

-Before deploying the infrastructure, ensure the following prerequisites are met:
+Before deploying the infrastructure, ensure the following prerequisites are met(if applying locally):
+(Although this project does not require any installation if its done via github directly because even a slighest change into the repository will trigger the workflow and github actions will perform the mentioned task which already has the terraform inbuilt in it)

 1. **AWS Account**: An active AWS account with sufficient permissions to create EKS clusters, VPCs, IAM roles, and other resources.
 2. **Terraform Installed**: Install Terraform locally or use a CI/CD pipeline to run Terraform commands.